 Training and mentorship of local health care workers is one key mandate of Baylor Swaziland.
-Our objective is to build capacity of local healthcare and other professionals to provide high-quality care, treatment, and support to children and women through didactic training and clinical mentorship.
-The Ministry of Health is a direct beneficiary from this program as it strives to increase awareness of pediatric matters.
+Our objective is to build the capacity of local healthcare and other professionals to provide high-quality care, treatment, and support to children and women through didactic training and clinical mentorship.
+The Ministry of Health is a direct beneficiary of this program as it strives to increase awareness of pediatric matters.

 3. In partnership with Pact Swaziland, we put in place a national teen club curriculum to standardize teen club activities in the country.

-Baylor Swaziland trained 752 healthcareworkers and mentored 37 health professionals during the past year.
+Baylor Swaziland trained 752 healthcare workers and mentored 37 health professionals during the past year.

 More information can be found here

 More information about the Tuberculosis programme can be found here